manfredsteyer/nf-test/README.md

 ## Optional Dependencies

-For the _ng-zorro_ example, we added two secondary entry points, we don't use, to the skip list.
+For the _ng-zorro_ example, we added two secondary entry points that are not used by the application to the skip list.
 The reason for this is that they use optional dependencies (d3 and a cron expression parser) we did not want to install.
 If we used these entry points, we also could have installed these optional dependencis:

 ```javascript
 skip: [